TarekkMA/fee-advanced-programming/Lectures/Lecture-2.md

 ## Programming Style and Documentation
 - Appropriate Comments
-    - Inclue a summary at the begining of the program to explain:
+    - Include a summary at the beginning of the program to explain:
         - What the program does
         - Key features
         - Supporting data structures